realm/realm-studio/docs/RELEASING.md

 Start by preparing a release from the branch you want to release from (default: `master`).

-The version is automatically derived from the RELEASENOTES.md to comply with [semantic versioning](http://semver.org/),
+The version is automatically derived from the CHANGELOG.md to comply with [semantic versioning](http://semver.org/),

-Go to https://ci.realm.io/job/realm/job/realm-studio/job/channel%252Fmajor-11/build, check PREPARE and hit build to prepare a release.
+Go to https://github.com/realm/realm-studio/actions and select "Prepare Release".
+Run the workflow, optionally adding a version number.

-When preparing Jenkins does the following:
+When preparing the action does the following:

 1. Changes version based on release notes.
-2. Copies release notes to changelog.
-3. Restores the release notes from a template.
+2. Updates package.json and package-lock.json
-4. Commits the changes to a branch and pushes it to GitHub.
+3. Commits the changes to a branch and pushes it to GitHub.
-5. Creates a pull-request from the branch into master.
+4. Creates a pull-request from the branch into master.

 ## Release a prepared release

-The prepare job creates a PR which bumps the version and copies over release notes to the changelog, when reviewed and the PR gets merged, Jenkins will notice that the version within the package.json has changed, which triggers the following process:

-1. Await user input to allow manual testing of the packaged artifacts.
+Currently the release building is triggered manually after merging the release PR, using the "Build, sign and publish release" workflow.
+Once everything is confirmed stable merging of the release PR can be added to that workflow to eliminate one step.

+This workflow:

+1. Builds and signs artifacts for macOS, Linux and Windows
 2. Extract the latest release notes from the changelog.
-3. Create a draft GitHub release.
-4. Upload the packaged artifacts to the draft release.
-5. Upload the packaged artifacts to S3.
+3. Uploads the packaged artifacts and auto-update yaml files to S3
-6. Upload the auto-updating .yml files to S3.
-7. Publish the GitHub release.
+4. Creates a GitHub release, with the artifacts attached.
-8. Announce the release on Slack.
+5. Announces the release on Slack.

 # How do I roll-back a release?